 Unfortunately, every location a video shoot takes place today encounters a different set of challenges.
 TV stations, wireless data, consumer equipment emitting RF noise.
 Wireless companies, like Lectrosonics, Zaxcom and others, answered the problem by developing a new generation of equipment called wideband.
 Wideband enables operators to use a larger range of the wireless spectrum to limit the effects of the more crowded space.

-Just a few years ago, operators were’ limited to single-channel blocks.
+Just a few years ago, mixers were limited to single-channel blocks.
 These blocks are shared with digital TV stations and private radio operations.
 Now, users can utilize far more frequencies with wideband equipment.
-Today, in some areas it’s still possible to rely on single blocks but overtime TV channels move and more “blocks” become off-limits.
+Today, in some smaller cities it’s still possible to rely on single blocks but overtime TV channels move and more “blocks” become off-limits.
 One day soon, it will be almost impossible to work in